-The inflation assumption is long term in nature, so it is set using primarily historical information.
+The inflation assumption is long term in nature, so our analysis begins with a review of historical information.
 Following is an analysis of 15 and 30 year moving averages of historical inflation rates:

-HISTORICAL CONSUMER PRICE INDEX - 1930 TO 20181 (U.S. City Average - All Urban Consumers)
+Historical Consumer Price Index - 1930 to 2021 (U.S. City Average - All Urban Consumers)

 25 th Percentile Median 75 th Percentile

-15-year moving averages 2.4% 3.3% 4.5%
+15-year moving averages 2.4% 3.3% 4.4%

-30-year moving averages 2.9% 3.8% 4.8%
+30-year moving averages 2.9% 3.7% 4.8%

-The average inflation rates have continued to decline gradually over the last several years due to the relatively low inflationary period over the past two decades.
-Also, the later of the 15-year averages during the period are lower as they do not include the high inflation years of the mid-1970s and early 1980s.
+With the exception of the spike in inflation in 2021, the average inflation rates have continued to decline gradually over the last several years due to the relatively low inflationary environment over the past two decades.
+Also, the later 15-year averages during the period are lower because they do not include the high inflation years of the mid-1970s and early 1980s.

-Based on information found in the Public Plans Data website, which is produced in partnership with the National Association of State Retirement Administrators (NASRA), the median inflation assumption used by 178 large public retirement funds in their 2017 fiscal year valuations was 2.75%.
-In California, CalSTRS and ten other 1937 Act CERL systems use an inflation assumption of 2.75%, one other 1937 Act CERL system uses an inflation assumption of 2.90% and two 1937 Act CERL systems use an inflation assumption of 2.50%.
-CalPERS recently lowered their inflation assumption from 2.75% to 2.50% over a 3-year period.
-Seven other 1937 Act CERL systems use an inflation assumption of 3.00%.
+Based on information found in the Public Plans Database, which is produced in partnership with the National System of State Retirement Administrators (NASRA), the median inflation assumption used by 188 large public retirement funds in their 2020 fiscal year valuations was 2.50%.
+In California, CalSTRS and twelve 1937 Act CERL systems use an inflation assumption of 2.75%, eight 1937 Act CERL systems use an inflation assumption of 2.50% and CalPERS uses an inflation assumption of 2.30%.

-The Systems' investment consultant, NEPC, anticipates an annual inflation rate of 2.75% over a 30-year horizon, while the average inflation assumption provided by NEPC and six other investment advisory firms retained by Segal's California public sector clients was 2.35%.
-Note that, in general, investment consultants use a time horizon for this assumption that is shorter than the time horizon of the actuarial valuation.
+The Systems' investment consultant, NEPC, anticipates an annual inflation rate of 2.60% over a 30-year horizon, while the average inflation assumption provided by NEPC and five other investment advisory firms retained by Segal's California public sector clients, as well as Segal's investment advisory division (Segal Marco Advisor), was 2.31%.
+Note that, in general,

-Source: Bureau of Labor Statistics - Based on CPI for All items in U.S. city average, all urban consumers, not seasonally adjusted (Series Id: CUUR0000SA0)
+&lt;sup>2 Source: Bureau of Labor Statistics - Based on annual-to-annual CPI for All Items in U.S. city average, all urban consumers, not seasonally adjusted (Series ID: CUUR0000SA0).